 The Judicial Panel plays a vital role in upholding the integrity of horseracing in Britain.

-UPDATE, 5 JUNE 2020: Due to the the current situation and resulting difficulties arising from the corona virus, temporary changes have been made to how the Judicial Panel operates.
-Initial changes can be seen in a statement here issued on 1 April, with a further operational update issued on 1 June here.
-The media protocol referenced in this update is available here.
+UPDATE, 1 APRIL 2021: Due to the the current situation and resulting difficulties arising from the corona virus, temporary changes have been made to how the Judicial Panel operates.
+Changes can be seen in a statement here issued on 24 March 2021.

 It is essential that the sport’s participants and followers have confidence in the sport’s judicial system, that it is handled by the right individuals and acts with independence from the BHA’s regulatory functions.

 The British Horseracing Authority appoints the Judicial Panel Chair to lead and oversee the activities of the Judicial Panel.
 The Judicial Panel is comprised of the Disciplinary Panel, Licensing Committee and the Appeal Board.

 The Judicial Panel Chair and the members of the Judicial Panel are remunerated by the British Horseracing Authority, but act entirely independently of the Authority.

 The Judicial Panel is chaired by His Honour Brian Barker, C.B.E.
 QC.